What Is A Solar Feed In Tariff

 Business and commercial residences registered for GST are subject to GST charges.

-It may be confusing but the solar rebate and the feed-in tariff are two totally different things.
-The rebate is a payment provided to assist in the initial purchase of a solar system.
+It may be confusing but the STC financial incentives and the feed-in tariff are two totally different things.
+The STC financial incentives is a payment provided to assist in the initial purchase of a solar system.
 The feed in tariff is a payment for electricity sold back into the grid.

-Who Pays The Feed In Tariff and the Solar Rebate?
+Who Pays The Feed In Tariff and the STC financial incentives?

-The energy retailer pays the feed in tariff and the Government provides the rebate.
+The energy retailer pays the feed in tariff and the Government provides the STC financial incentives.

 When Does The Solar Feed In Tariff End?